section-engineering-education/engineering-education/content/articles/how-to-use-modular-patterns-in-nodejs/index.md

   - url: /engineering-education/how-to-use-modular-patterns-in-nodejs/hero.jpg
     alt: Modular patterns image example
 ---
+In this article, we will learn in-detail about what modularization of code is, and how to do it.
+We will also be learning to modularize code in Node.js.
 When building applications, you don't write all your code in one single file.
-First, this would very hard to manage.
+As this would very difficult to manage.
+<!--more-->
 If it's a large application, it would be very hard for a developer to come back to this code, refactor or extend the application functionalities.
-However, you can break down this complex application into small reusable parts.
+However, you can break down this complex application into smaller reusable parts.
-<!--more-->
-In this article, we will learn in-detail about what modularization of code is, and how to do it.
-We will also be learning to modularize code in Node.js.

 ### Prerequisites
+To follow this article along it will be useful to have the following:
 - [Node.js installed](https://nodejs.org/en/download/).
-- Background knowledge of using [Node.js](https://nodejs.dev/learn).
+- A background knowledge of using [Node.js](https://nodejs.dev/learn).

 ### Introduction
-Typically, developers code application divided into several logical files.
+Typically, developers code is divided into several logical files.
 Each file has a different bit of code with certain functionality.
-This way, it will be easier to maintain your codebase, because each file has less code to accomplish a specific task.
+This way, it is easier to maintain your codebase, because each file has less code to accomplish a specific task.

-It is easier to debug and share the code with other developers, this ease application contributions and maintenance.
+It is easier to debug and share the code with other developers, this makes it easier for application contributions and maintenance.

 This concept is common in most programming languages.
 The concept is called modularity (Modular patterns).
 In this case, every single file is a module.